Serving Preschool Through 8th Grade in the San Francisco East Bay Since 1962

 • Q: What is your philosophy on discipline?

 Our goal is to create a positive learning environment that engenders the qualities of respect, responsibility, honesty, and compassion in our students.
-This environment promotes a cooperative approach to solving discipline problems at school, which is beneficial for students, faculty members and families.
-On those rare occasions when a student is unable to follow the common sense rules of the school, disciplinary steps are taken.
-The school maintains a zero tolerance policy for threats, harassment or acts of violence against the school or people in the school.
+This environment promotes a cooperative approach to solving discipline problems at school, which is beneficial for students, faculty members, and families.
+On those rare occasions when a student cannot follow the school's common sense rules, disciplinary steps are taken.
+The school maintains a zero-tolerance policy for threats, harassment, or acts of violence against the school or people in the school.

 • Q: What world language instruction is offered and when?

 We introduce Spanish through songs in the Early Childhood program.
 Spanish begins in Kindergarten and continues through 5th Grade.
-In the 6th Grade, students decide whether to continue with Spanish or to begin French, both of which are offered in the 6th through 8th grades.
-Also, 8th grade students can attend a Japanesse language class, in anticipation of our Japanese cultural exchange program, which includes hosting Japanese students for a week on our campus, and traveling to Japan a few months later.
+In the 6th Grade, students decide whether to continue with Spanish or begin French, both offered in the 6th through 8th grades.
+Also, 8th grade students can participate in a Japanese language class to prepare for our Japanese cultural exchange program.
+This program entails hosting Japanese students on our campus for a week and traveling to Japan a few months later.

 • Q: Does Seven Hills offer financial aid?

 We are excited to offer a Seven Hills education to students from a variety of economic circumstances.
-We offer a tuition assistance program for those with demonstrated need.
-Tuition assistance award packages include all areas of inclusive tuition.
-For more information about the tuition assistance process for current and new families, please click here.
+We offer a modified tuition program for those with demonstrated need.
+Modified tuition packages include all areas of inclusive tuition.
+You can click here for more information about the modified tuition process for current and new families.

 • Q: How are parents involved at Seven Hills?

 Our partnership with parents has a long history at Seven Hills.
 The high quality and wide variety of programs are possible because of parents’ generosity and commitment.
-While each family is asked to serve a minimum of 16 hours a year, they typically go beyond this expectation.
 On average, our parent volunteers log a combined total of 9,100 hours!
+View information on the Parent Involvement Association (PIA).

 The faculty, staff, parents and children have all been more than we ever expected.
 Being a part of the Seven Hills community has been very rewarding for our entire family.
 The curriculum, enrichment offerings and school gatherings are top notch.
 We want the best education for our children and truly feel this is the best school for them.
 Enjoying the learning experience now, but also lining them up for success in the future is most important to us. - Seven Hills Parent